Fear. We all feel it. Some of us just choose to be affected differently by it.

 Tackle each challenge one little step at a time, and soon you’ll gain momentum.

-And once you gain momentum, a full recovery is truly within reach.
+And once you gain momentum, a full recovery from stroke is truly within reach.

 PS.
 Chapter 7 in our book Healing & Happiness After Stroke shows you how to overcome fear in greater detail.
 (Plus is has tons more awesome advice!)